Dailymotion-Pro-Services/dynamic-preview/player.md

 ### Features:

-Dailymotion Previews also provide features to customize title and its CTA ( Call to Action ).
-By default clicking on title will redirect to playlist link in Dailymotion page.
+Dailymotion Previews also provide features to customize the title and its CTA ( Call to Action ).
+By default clicking on a title will redirect to the Dailymotion video page.

 To customize title, you need to add `<script type="application/json" id="dm_preview_text" >` tag before [embed code for Previews](https://dmvs-apac.github.io/dynamic-preview/player#start-embedding).